-Hiking the ʻIliahi Ridge Trail on Oʻahu
+Hiking the ʻIliahi Ridge Trail on Oʻahu, Hawaiʻi

 Distance: 6.2 miles / 10.0 km

-The ʻIliahi Ridge Trail in central Oʻahu is a great trail when you want a moderate challenge without the difficulty of climbing all the way to the Koʻolau Summit.
+The ʻIliahi Ridge Trail in central Oʻahu is an alternative day hike off the long Mānana Ridge Trail that can make for a great adventure when you want a moderate challenge without the difficulty of climbing all the way to the Koʻolau Summit.

-By this, I mean that the full loop, beginning on Mānana Ridge, is more of a workout than it may seem, as the trail descends steeply not once, but twice, down to the Mānana Stream in order to connect the two ridge trails into this longer loop.
+By this, I mean that the full ʻIliahi Ridge loop is more of a workout than it may initially seem, as the trail descends steeply not once, but twice, down to the Mānana Stream in order to connect the two sides of the hike together.

-That being said, a common sentiment along hikers is that trail is too overgrown, and while it entirely depends on how much traffic and maintenance ʻIliahi Ridge has received, I can confidently say that the trail is not the nearly the most difficult trail on the island in terms of overgrowth.
+That said, a common sentiment along hikers is that trail is too overgrown, and while it entirely depends on how much traffic and maintenance ʻIliahi Ridge has received, I can confidently say that the trail is not the nearly the most difficult trail on the island in terms of overgrowth.

 In fact, the overgrowth is quite negligible, so long as you wear good hiking pants to help with the Uluhe ferns.